Alice1998/MakeFairnessMoreFair/README.md

 This is the dataset (Kwai_Fair) for the paper:

-*Jiayin Wang, Weizhi Ma, Jiayu Lu, Hongyu Lu, Min Zhang, Biao Li, Yiqun Liu, Peng Jiang, and Shaoping Ma, 2022.
+*Jiayin Wang, Weizhi Ma, Jiayu Li, Hongyu Lu, Min Zhang, Biao Li, Yiqun Liu, Peng Jiang, and Shaoping Ma, 2022.
 Make Fairness More Fair: Fair Item Utility Estimation and Exposure Re-distribution.
 In KDD'22.*

 Currently under constructions.